Women-Who-Code-Phoenix/lah/README.md

 # Life At Home

 ## Connect to Firebase
-In main.js, this needs to be updated (request access to the WWC - Phoenix Firbase console or setup your own firestore):
+In main.js, this needs to be updated:

 ```
 const config = {